krishaamer/green-filter-research/research/literature/fintech.md

 -   Anon.
 (2023j)

 -   “Environmental savings”, “means the credit incurred by a community that invests in environmental protection now instead of paying more for corrective action in the future.
-If there is no way to estimate environmental savings for a particular project, then the amount of” (see Yale Center for Environmental Law & Policy (2018) and Anon. (n.d.ae, p.
-33))
+If there is no way to estimate environmental savings for a particular project, then the amount of” Anon. (n.d.ae).

 -   Anon. (n.d.af)